Beliefs and Filters

 It was beautiful to see the sites and experience the cultural differences.
 The hiking was amazing, the mountains, the forests, were all breathtaking.
 As I connected with the locals, there was a mutual curiosity in how we lived.
 This led into conversations around our worlds view, how we each viewed life and the world.
 I was brought up with christian beliefs, under the notion that you had to be a christian to have happiness in your life.
 I also picked up things such as shame, guilt, and fear as part of my belief system.
 I remember being very confused in some of the discussions, because most people that I talked with were genuinely happy, but did not share the same beliefs.
 In fact, almost everyone had a completely different belief system.
-I remember asking several others how they could be happy without religion or faith, and was startled in their response.
+I remember asking several others how they could be happy without religion, and was startled in their response.
 I saw a vast difference between being religious and living by faith, especially in my observation of how they lived.
-I found much appreciation in how they lived, as they seemed more present and connected to their natural state of being.
+I found much appreciation in their way of life, as they seemed more present and connected to their natural state of being.

 Beliefs, double edge swords

 Beliefs are like double edge swords.
 They cut both ways, working either for us or against us.
 They can serve us or limit us.
 For example, the belief of success leads to success.
 It might play out slightly differently than planned but the end result remains the same.
 If we believe something to be true, our judgments come into play and we think it’s true.
 We don’t realize that it’s only true at the level of the belief.
 If we’re attached to the beliefs, then anything we see will be filtered through a lens that validates the existence of those beliefs.
 So everywhere we look, we find evidence to back our beliefs, not realizing that they are the result of the belief manifesting itself into existence.
 For every belief will find validation of its existence.
 It all comes back to the belief and intention being played out.

 Beliefs and our identity